The Top 20 Language Mechanics and Number Expression Rules Used in Technical Writing

 • The technician added 0.5 L to the mixture.

-With two adjacent numbers, retain the number that goes with the unit and spell out the other number.
+When two numbers are adjacent, retain the number that goes with the unit and spell out the adjacent number.

 • The technician ordered twelve 26-in. pieces.

-If the first number is complicated, spell out the number that goes with the unit.
+If the first number is complicated to express numerically, spell out the number that goes with the unit.

 • The technician ordered 4,256 twenty-six-in. pieces.